spiral-project/ihatemoney/docs/upgrade.rst

 Switch from git installation to pip installation
 ++++++++++++++++++++++++++++++++++++++++++++++++

-The recomended installation method is now using *pip*.
+The recommended installation method is now using *pip*.
 Git is now intended for development only.

 .. warning:: Be extra careful to not remove your sqlite database nor your